classtranscribe/Deployment/README.md

 3. Open the web app at [localhost](https://localhost) and accept the insecure self-generated https certificate The web server will initially report a bad gateway while the container finishes building the ClassTranscribe container.

-For the impatient - To view the build status of the ClassTranscribe container use the tail option on the frontend logs
+For the impatient:  To view the build status of the ClassTranscribe container use the tail option on the frontend logs
 ```sh
 docker-compose logs -f --tail="100" frontend
 ```

-and expect to see 'Starting the development server...' after successful building of the frontend
+and expect to see 'Starting the development server...' after successful build of the frontend

+Next Steps.
 To start development see the [Development-GettingStarted](./Development-GettingStarted.md) instructions.

 ### Web endpoints